libera-machinelearning/libera-machinelearning.github.io/README.md

 Short URL to this page: https://j.mp/ChannelGitHub

-You can connect via [Riot](https://riot.im/app/#/room/#freenode_##machinelearning:matrix.org), [IRCCloud](https://www.irccloud.com/irc/freenode/channel/%23%23machinelearning), [WebChat](https://webchat.freenode.net/?channels=%23%23machinelearning), or your favorite IRC or Matrix client.
+You can connect via <!--[Riot](https://riot.im/app/#/room/#freenode_##machinelearning:matrix.org)--> [IRCCloud](https://www.irccloud.com/irc/freenode/channel/%23%23machinelearning), [WebChat](https://webchat.freenode.net/?channels=%23%23machinelearning), or your favorite IRC client.
+Using a Matrix client is not encouraged as of late 2017 due to numeorus problems with the Matrix-Freenode bridge.
 As of 2017, the channel has a noticeable bias in favor of deep learning, but for good reason.

 ## Pages
 * __Resources__